Table of Contents

 Components of Expense Ratio?

-How Does the Expense Ratio Work?
+How Does This Work?

 The expense ratio functions as the fee imposed on investors for holding a mutual fund or ETF, similar to a management fee paid to the fund company for overseeing the fund’s assets.
 Usually presented as a percentage of your investment, like 0.30%, it translates to an annual charge of Rs.
 30 for every Rs.
 10,000 invested.
 This fee is deducted annually from your investment, irrespective of whether you sell the fund before a year elapses.
 In the case of ETFs, expenses are subtracted daily from the fund’s net asset value, exerting a subtle impact on investors.
-Calculation of the expense ratio involves dividing total expenses by the total assets of the fund.
+Calculation of this ratio involves dividing total expenses by the total assets of the fund.

 Conclusion